tinfoilboy/wurlitzer/README.md

     LAST_FM_API_KEY=<your key here>
     LAST_FM_API_SECRET=<your secret here>

+Next step is to initialize the database, do this by running the `database.py` file, which will run the commands in the schema.sql file.
+Additionally, if you have a database already from the initial release of wurlitzer, this file will migrate to the new schema for the bot.

 Once you are done, just run the script and enjoy the bot!

 ## Commands